Milarepa’s Final Song: The Monk Who Came Back from the Dark Side and Achieved Enlightenment

-Milarepa is perhaps the greatest Saint of Tibetan Buddhism.
-His life of hardship, family betrayal, black magic, near suicide, backbreaking work, isolation, and finally enlightenment is an inspiration to all who wish to ascend beyond the 3D physical realm.
+How do we navigate the Bardo at the moment of death?
+Let’s listen to the great Saint of Tibetan Buddhism.
+Milarepa’s final song describes our choices in that critical moment.
+His life of hardship, family betrayal, black magic, backbreaking work, near suicide, isolation, disillusionment, and finally freedom can be an inspiration to all of us who wish to ascend beyond the veil of illusion.

-In his youth his distraught mother begged him to avenge the enslavement of his family.
-Milarepa became quite proficient at black magic.
-He performed evil rituals and incantations that caused a valley to be filled with a writhing mass of snakes, lizards, spiders, and frogs.
-The horses in the stables went wild with panic, reared up, and kicked down the stable walls, causing a large building to collapse, killing all the guests at a wedding party.
-His next evil spells produced enormous menacing black clouds to gather over the fields, and soon giant hailstones completely destroyed homes and all crops, which were the very livelihood of the land.
+In his youth Milarepa’s distraught mother begged him to avenge the cruel enslavement of his family.
+So he studied the dark arts and became proficient in black magic.
+He performed evil rituals and incantations that caused untold harm.
+An entire valley was filled with a writhing mass of snakes, lizards, spiders, and frogs.
+The horses went wild with panic, reared up, and kicked down the stable walls, causing a large building to collapse, killing all the guests at a wedding party.
+His next evil spells caused enormous menacing black clouds to gather over the fields, and giant hailstones completely destroyed homes and crops, the very livelihood of the community.

 In spite of his success at black magic, Milarepa felt no pleasure bringing ruin to others.
-Eventually he found a true teacher Marpa, “The Translator”, of the Kagyu Lineage, Marpa was a unique, seasoned yogi who possessed the sheer audacity and courage to challenge Milarepa to fulfill his destiny to carry on the lineage and win eventually enlightenment.
+Eventually he found a true teacher Marpa, “The Translator”, of the Tibetan Kagyu Lineage.
+Marpa was a tough, seasoned yogi who possessed the sheer audacity and courage to challenge Milarepa to fulfill his destiny to carry on the lineage and eventually win freedom.

 What does Milarepa say in his last song?

 The final song of Milarepa is useful advice to all of us.
-In his later life as a renegade Tibetan singer, he lived in a cave and ate so many nettles that his skin turned GREEN!
+In his life as a renegade Tibetan singer, he lived in a cave and ate so many nettles that his skin was said to turn GREEN!
 In this last song, he tells how to cross over from the physical world upon death.
 He describes how to pass through the confusing “Bardo” or “Purgatory” into your next life.

 Milarepa was born into a prosperous family in Western Tibet in the village Kya Ngatse.
 As a child, he was known for his beautiful songs, and people called him “Mila Thopja” meaning “a joy to hear”.
 After his father died, it is said that his aunt and uncle robbed his family of all their property and wealth.
 His mother sent him to become a sorcerer to revenge their total loss.
 Milarepa soon became extremely skilled at black magic, wreaking vengeance for his mother and for the treatment of his family.
 He became expert in evil weather wizardry, creating magic hailstorms that destroyed provinces, homes, farms, families, and crops.
 He used magical spells to murder many people.